it2media/Logging/README.md

 # Logging
-Extensions for ILogger in Microsoft.Extensions.Logging.Abstractions
+Extensions for the *ILogger* in *Microsoft.Extensions.Logging.Abstractions*

 ## Usage